romcal/romcal/README.md

 ```

 Each item in the array returned is an object literal that contains:
- 1. A [moment](http://momentjs.com/) object definition for the liturgical date
+ 1. A [moment](http://momentjs.com/) object definition for the liturgical date (all dates returned in UTC)
  2. The type of liturgical date (e.g. Solemnity, Memorial, Sunday, Weekday .. )
  3. The name of the liturgical date (localizable)
  4. Additional data pertaining to the liturgical date (e.g. liturgical season )